mustberuss/patentsview/api-changes-2021.md

 I wasn't sure what the githubby way to do this would be but this page chronicles the work done so far, the choices made along the way and what is still outstanding.
 Whether some of this could or should be issues or a project, in either this repo or its parent's could be debated, or maybe we should find a better way to bicker! (properly discuss the right way to change the R package.)
 Or maybe slug it all out in an epic, one for the ages, pull request?

-## Important Note
+## Important Notes
-The locations endpoint is not on the test server yet.
+1. The locations endpoint is not on the test server yet.
+2. More endpoints are coming by the end of the year, rumored to include one for applications.

 ## Required Further Reading:
 (Keep reading, they're not prerequisites to reading this page)
 1. The [announcement](https://patentsview.org/data-in-action/whats-new-patentsview-july-2021) of the API changes.
-2. The new and  modified vignettes, best viewed when built locally?
+2. The new and modified vignettes
 3. The new and modified test cases.

 ## Favorable API Changes